 Ger has been fishing for many years and has been involved in numerous fisheries.
 He is a former manager of Burtonport Fishermen’s Co-op.
 More recently he has been operating his own fish buying company Inish Mil Ltd. Ger has been involved in earlier efforts to introduce fisheries management for the inshore sector by his involvement in the crab species advisory group.

-Sector: Environment – Position to be filled
+Sector: Environment – Position in the process of being filled

 Michelle has an MSc in Environmental Science and is currently working for Mowi Ireland as a Technical Supervisor, dealing with quality and environmental aspects in freshwater, marine and processing.
 Previously, she worked with Marine Scotland on research vessels and as an observer on commercial boats, with the Northern Regional Fisheries Board/Inland Fisheries Ireland and Donegal County Council’s Environment Section.
 She has been a volunteer with the Irish Coast Guard since 2002 and was Officer in Charge for 8 years.
 Michelle enjoys fishing and has fished for Ireland on the Irish Ladies Fly Fishing Team.